How to Build a Sales Team for High-Performance Sales (Pt 2)

-Through diversity, company culture and and an "ideas first" approach, here's how to build a top tier sales team.
+Through diversity, company culture, and an "ideas first" approach, here's how to build a high-performing sales team.

 If you missed Pt 1, you can read How to Build a Sales Team for High-Performance Sales (Pt 1) here.

 Every salesperson has a skill that they are great at; it could be one is best at building rapport, and another is great at prospecting and closing.

-When hiring for sales, if possible, it’s best to hire in threes.
+When sales team building, it’s best to hire in threes.
 Hiring this way allows you to engage slightly different skill sets to see which will perform the best, or maybe they perform equally but have unique attributes that enhance the team.

-Keeping this diversity in mind will insure that your team has a broad skill-set and draws from a larger pool of ideas, creating a much more resilient sales team.
+Keeping this diversity in mind will ensure that your team has a broad skill-set and draws from a larger pool of ideas, creating a much more resilient sales team.

 Create a Winning Culture

-Once you have your sales team, your job is to empower them.
+Once you've built your sales team, your job is to empower them.
 Help them be the best version of themselves while working for you.
 Consider it a privilege to be trusted with helping your team achieve their goals and grow while at your company.
 Your mantra should be, “How can I help you succeed?”